revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

 - Maven stores all the project jar files or dependencies, by default the folder name is .m2.
-Which refers to developer mchine.
+Which refers to developer machine.
 All the materials related to project will be stored in this repository.

 </blockquote>